-Ferals don’t fare too well where I live — there are too many predators in the woods.
-This guy disappeared one day and never came back.
-I missed him for quite a while.
-Since then, I’ve been curious about what it takes to take care of feral cats.
+Ferals don’t always fare too well in some areas, especially if there are many predators.
+If you are curious about what it takes to take care of feral cats this article will be very insightful.
 Do you need to cultivate a certain distance?
 Do you need to save your all-out-kind-of-love for your domestic cat companions?

 We spoke to Becky Robinson, president and co-founder of Alley Cat Allies, about how to care for ferals and what makes a good feral cat caretaker.